naparuba/tanuki-www/content/pages/docs/agent/http.md

 The `CreateIndex` is the internal index value that represents when the entry was created.
 The `ModifyIndex` is the last index that modified this key.
-This index corresponds to the `X-Consul-Index` header value that is returned.
+This index corresponds to the `X-XXX-Index` header value that is returned.
 A blocking query can be used to wait for a value to change.
-If "?recurse" is used, the `X-Consul-Index` corresponds to the latest `ModifyIndex` and so a blocking query waits until any of the listed keys are updated.
+If "?recurse" is used, the `X-XXX-Index` corresponds to the latest `ModifyIndex` and so a blocking query waits until any of the listed keys are updated.
 The `LockIndex` is the last index of a successful lock acquisition.
 If the lock is held, the `Session` key provides the